ashleykleynhans/pelican/content/2024/12/comparison-between-takealot-and-amazon-south-africa.md

    you have to wait for it to be delivered and then schedule a return.
 7. No progress bar to show the percentage of deals claimed.
+8. Excessive use of boxes by either using oversized boxes or placing each order item into separate boxes instead of packaging everything together into a single box.

 ## Amazon South Africa